zellij-org/zellij-org.github.io/content/tutorials/developing-a-rust-plugin.md

 ---
 title: "Developing a Zellij plugin using Rust"
 images: ["/img/develop-rust-plugin.png"]
-description: "A walkthrough of creating a Zellij plugin from start to end"
+description: "Build a Zellij plugin with Rust.
+Complete tutorial from scaffolding to distribution, covering UI rendering, input handling, and state management."
 linktitle: "A walkthrough of creating a Zellij plugin from start to end"
 ---
 {{<video-left-aligned "/video/developing-a-rust-plugin.mp4">}}